usethesource/rascal-language-servers/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:
 1. Modules to define (attach files or inline code quotes)
 2. REPL commands to type
-3. AND/OR: Eclipse IDE actions to trigger
+3. AND/OR: VS Code IDE actions to trigger
 4. See error in?
-REPL, Error Log, Console log?
+REPL, Rascal Output Window, Developer Console?

 **Expected behavior**
 A clear and concise description of what you expected to happen.